-Still I think I’d need an extra notebook for all my epic lists and GTD (Getting Things Done capture) and now Emily Ley makes mini notebooks* that match the planner covers, I ordered the navy dot to review for you!
+Still I think I’d need an extra notebook for all my epic lists and GTD (Getting Things Done capture) and now Emily Ley makes mini notebooks* that match the planner covers, I ordered severall notebooks to review for you!
 I am still trying to figure out how I want to use it but one of them goes in my purse as an Inbox or an impromptu grocery list.

 Here are some ideas of lists and ways to use the extra notebook: